 The Coronavirus disrupted all of our lives in so many ways.
 With schools across the UK closing, life’s routine was interrupted as many parents found themselves at home with their child, juggling their own work and their child’s learning needs.

-Following our online Home Learning Q&A session with Jtonight with Education Specialist John Milligan from the Norfolk Virtual School, John Turnbull – Specialist Education Officer, Jemma Kegan, Advice Team Manager, and Andrea Davies – Special Education Officer from the Guide Dogs UK Education Team, we have compiled a list of FAQs, top tips and recommended resources.
+Following our online Home Learning Q&A session with Education Specialist John Milligan from the Norfolk Virtual School, John Turnbull – Specialist Education Officer, Jemma Kegan, Advice Team Manager, and Andrea Davies – Special Education Officer from the Guide Dogs UK Education Team, we compiled a list of FAQs, top tips and recommended resources.
 We will continually add to this list, and please do contact us if your specific question is not covered here.

 Home Learning Podcast